 - Our recommendation with all skincare is to keep things simple.
 Resist layering on too many products.

-- Seal moisture into the skin by using a face oil (such as ours) as the last step in your routine.
+- Seal moisture into the skin by using a face oil rich in EFAs (essential fatty acids) as the last step in your routine.

 - Keep a close eye on your skin’s health as you are using products.
 If you have concerns, remove products one by one from your routine to work out which is affecting your skin.